Tesla's Model 3 review falls short of Consumer Reports endorsement

-May 21 (Reuters) - Consumer Reports on Monday said that flaws with Tesla Inc’s Model 3 sedan prevented it from earning its recommendation.
+(Reuters) - Consumer Reports on Monday said that flaws with Tesla Inc’s (TSLA.O) Model 3 sedan prevented it from earning its recommendation.

 The report said even though tests found plenty to like about the Model 3, it had “big flaws” including long stopping distances and difficult-to-use controls.